-- Hidrate Spark Smart Water Bottle by Hidrate is a smart water bottle that pairs with a mobile application to reinforce regular hydration based on individualized hydration goal.
+- Hidrate Spark Smart Water Bottle by Hidrate (at Amazon Canada) is a smart water bottle that pairs with a mobile application to reinforce regular hydration based on individualized hydration goal.
 The bottle connects to the phone via Bluetooth, and glows to remind the user to drink.
-This product is also available on amazon.ca and it costs about $80 (Cdn).
+This product costs about $90 (CDN).

 - There are plenty of simple, free mobile applications for senior smartphone users.
 For example, Drink Water Reminder and Tracker by Phoenix Games LLP is a simple mobile application for iOS devices including the iPhone, iPad and Apple Watch.
 For Android users, Water Drink Reminder by Leap Fitness is a similar app.
 This article from Healthline lists some more mobile applications for hydration reminders.

 A notable product that is not yet available in British Columbia is Jelly Drops.
 These hydrating drops are designed specifically to help seniors with dementia to drink more water by presenting like sweets.
 It might be beneficial to monitor as Jelly Drops plans to expand outside of the United Kingdom in the near future.